No – World Book Day Ltd is a small, registered charity.

 World Book Day is funded by contributing publishers, the generous sponsorship of National Book Tokens Ltd and other supporters, as well as the participating booksellers who fund the entire cost of the Book Token redemption.

-You can see more about how we are run here.
+You can see more about how we work here.

 A comprehensive mailing list is used to distribute material.
 If you would like to check that your school’s details are correct, including contact name and roll numbers, please contact the World Book Day Helpline: [email protected]